pbrod/nvector/docs/intro/index.rst

 will help you know where to look for certain things:

-* :doc:`Tutorials </tutorials/index>` take you by the hand through a series of typical usecases on how to use it.
+* :doc:`Tutorials </tutorials/index>` take you by the hand through a series of typical use cases on how to use it.
 Start here if you're new to nvector.

 * :doc:`Topic guides </topics/index>` discuss key topics and concepts at a fairly high level and provide useful background information and explanation.